wasdee/geojson-toolkit/README.md

 ## Options

 - `-V, --version`: output the version number
-- `-P, --precision <precision>`: Set the precision of coordinates.
+- `-P, --precision <precision>`: Set the precision of coordinates.(6 precision or ~10 cm)
-- `-E, --extraPrecision <precision>`: Set the extra precision for things like the z value when the coordinate is [longitude, latitude, elevation].
+- `-E, --extraPrecision <precision>`: Set the extra precision for things like the z value when the coordinate is [longitude, latitude, elevation]. default (2 precisions ~ 1 cm if in meter unit.)
 - `-S, --split`: Split properties to properties file and remove properties from geojson.
 - `-I, --splitIndex`: Apply index properties when splitting properties file.
 - `-h, --help`: display help for command